Autonomous Vehicles Competitor Analysis: Carmakers, Suppliers & Start-ups

 3. What are the roadmaps of carmakers in ADAS?
 What is their Strategy, Technology & Market Readiness?

-4. Which suppliers hold the largest market shares and have the most advanced Technology?
+4. Which suppliers hold the largest market shares and have the most advanced Autonomous Vehicles Technology?

-5. Which start-ups have the biggest potential to solve key challenges in the digital transition, disrupt Automated Mobility and bring new value for customers?
+5. Which start-ups have the biggest potential to solve key challenges in the digital transition, disrupt Autonomous Mobility and bring new value to customers?

-1. Market Intelligence and Strategy functions in global OEMs, Tier-1/2 automotive suppliers
+1. Competitor Analysis, Market Intelligence and Strategy functions in global OEMs, Tier-1/2 automotive suppliers

 2. Innovation teams and R&D